data-altinn-no/altinn-apiclient-dan/README.md

 ### Add configuration

-Configuration for DAN should be made available via the standard IConfiguration mechanism; the use of the IOptions pattern is not mandatoary.
+Configuration for DAN should be made available via the standard IConfiguration mechanism; the use of the IOptions pattern is not mandatory.
 Add the section below to your appsettings.json (or other configuration store).
 You can name the sections what you want; you'll refer them in the next step.

 ```jsonc
 {